patofoto/Demon_Klipper_Essentials_Unified/README.md

 # Mainsail.cfg Usage

-You should also be sure to `[include mainsail.cfg]` as we will be using this!
-You need to open the `Mainsail.cfg` file & copy out the `[gcode_macro _CLIENT_VARIABLE]` & place it all into an editable macros.cfg file, as that `Mainsail.cfg` is read only.
+You should be sure to `[include mainsail.cfg]` as we will be using this!
+You need to open the `Mainsail.cfg` file & copy out the `[gcode_macro _CLIENT_VARIABLE]` & place it all into a new editable my_macros.cfg file for example, as that `Mainsail.cfg` is read only.

-Then setup where the park positions are you want or need them.
+Then setup where you want/need the park position, the extruder retract/unretract movements & speeds etc.

 Now were it says `variable_user_pause_macro : ""` you need to paste in...
 ```